2024 Long and Short Lists

 JCU

 Released on the 9th July 2024, together, these fourteen books showcase the very best of current Australian writing and publishing from a field of over 230 entries.
+(Long list includes those listed below and the eight titles listed above in the short list.)

 A coming-of-age story for young adults, this book focuses on Matthew, his parents, his friends and his search for meaning.
 When he and his mother move to a small fishing town, he discovers a whole new life that his father’s return makes even more complicated.
 Moving and heartfelt.